Pond cleaning is done at the rate of $85 per hour, with a $200 minimum. Call to schedule your pond cleaning at the main number.

 With the natural ecosystem approach, patience and realistic expectations are required, for pond success.

-Managing healthy underwater string algae growth is encouraged, as this living plant is found to benefit pond success.
-When it grows to become ugly, floating or in excess on a waterfall, customers are encouraged to remove it for aesthetic reasons, but an underwater carpet of living string algae growth on the underwater substrate surfaces, is always greatly encouraged, as it is found to be especially effective in aiding the process of removing toxins in the water naturally.
-The springtime excesses of string algae can be annoying to deal with, but it is performing an important task of consuming the nutrients released from the organic matter in the warming sprintime water that has accumulated and been kept from decomposing because of the colder water temperatures throughout the previous winter.
+Therefore, managing healthy underwater string algae growth is greatly encouraged, as it is preferred over green water algae, as this living algae plant is found to benefit pond success.
+When it grows to become ugly, floating, or in excess on a waterfall, customers are certainly encouraged to remove it for aesthetic reasons, but an underwater carpet of living string algae growth on the underwater substrate surfaces, is always greatly encouraged, as it is found to be especially effective in aiding the process of removing nitrates in the water naturally (clearing the water).
+The springtime excesses of string algae can be annoying to deal with, but it is performing an important task of consuming the nutrients released from any hidden winter accumulations of organic matter that is warming/decomposing.
 Once this task of helping clean the water of springtime toxins is completed, it dies back considerably (around July 5th of every year, or when our air temperatures reach highs of approximately 105 degrees).
 Removal of this excess dead algae (that drops to the bottom) as soon as possible, with a net, is important, before it begins to decompose.
-If this is not done, it then rots and adds to the solid waste, as well as greatly decreases dissolved oxygen levels (as it begins to decompose).
-Healthy string algae is fibrous fluffy and strong like threads (similar traits of dry fluffy cotton candy in air).
-Once it dies, it gets soft and mucky, and is not fibrous, and is easy to pull apart (similar traits of a soaking wet slimy glob of cotton candy under water).
+If this is not done, it then rots and adds to the solid waste, as well as greatly decreases dissolved oxygen levels (as it decomposes).

 Algae is therefore a cyclical beneficial plant.
 Throughout springtime, the fish snack on it, lay eggs in it, nap in it, and the babies hide in it (nursery) until they are big enough to come out from hiding.
-The living fibrous mass houses helpful aerobic bacteria colonies (nitrifying bacteria aiding in conversion of ammonia and nitrite toxins to plant digestible nitrates), In addition to that, string algae feeds aggressively on nitrate toxins, which is the final stage of getting pond water clear and fresh.
+The living fibrous fluffy mass houses helpful aerobic bacteria colonies that help create more healthy water for the fish (nitrifying bacteria aiding in conversion of ammonia and nitrite toxins to plant digestible nitrates), In addition to that, string algae feeds aggressively on nitrate toxins, which is an important stage of getting pond water clear and fresh.